-We had always bred the American “Show” Goldens.
+I had always bred the American Goldens.
 They have a beautiful blonde feathery coat and, with the correct breeding processes, could potentially become exceptional show dogs.
 A big drawback though, is that they SHED… EVERYWHERE!

-I had an idea of combining Field Goldens with Show Goldens.
+When I started this kennel, I had an idea of combining Field Goldens with Show Goldens.
 My vision was to incorporate the best traits from both strains; a hybrid if you will, with a pedigree that is 100% Golden Retriever.
 I wanted all the traits from a Field Golden – athletic, fast, intelligent dogs, who were natural swimmers, with darker coats and minimal shedding; combined with the most important traits of the Show Golden – a highly sociable family dog with an exceptional personality.
-Also, by breeding different lines of pedigree, I knew our pups will be healthier and have a lower probability of genetic issues as they mature.
+Also, by breeding different lines of pedigree, I knew my pups would be healthier and have a lower probability of genetic issues as they mature.

-I talked to my wife about my idea for our new direction.
-She agreed with the plan, so we outlined search criteria that would help us in our quest for new members to our pack.
-Our focus would be to find darker females with a combined Field/American Golden bloodline that would produce litters of loyal, intelligent, fast, athletic Golden Retrievers with darker coats, just for you.
+In late 2017, I outlined search criteria that would help in my quest to add new members to my pack.
+My focus would be to find darker females with a combined Field/American Golden bloodline.
+My male, Jax, was a dark red Field Golden.
+My new direction was to produce litters of loyal, intelligent, fast, athletic Golden Retrievers with darker coats, just for you.

 Putting the plan into action…